 Seven Most Common AC Problems and How to Fix Them

-When your home’s air conditioner breaks down, you want to get the problem taken care of right away.
-However, there can be hundreds of reasons why your cooling isn’t working properly.
-How do you know which one is impacting you?
-There are a few problems that are more widespread, and recognizing what they are is handy when your Stevenson Service Experts Expert is reviewing routes for resolving the problem through air conditioning repair in North America.
+When your home’s AC system goes on the fritz, you deserve to get the situation resolved right away.
+However, there could be dozens of reasons why your air conditioner isn’t functioning properly.
+How do you know which one is causing trouble?
+There are a few problems that are more common, and recognizing what they are is helpful when your Service Experts Heating, Air Conditioning & Plumbing Expert is reviewing options for resolving the problem through air conditioning repair in North America.

 1. Thermostat Problems

-Your thermostat instructs your air conditioner when to start and for how long to run.
-If its settings are incorrect, your air conditioning might not function properly.
-And if the batteries ran out in a programmable thermostat, you won’t be able to use it at all.
-Try this short checklist to confirm your thermostat is receiving power and operating properly:
+Your thermostat tells your AC system when to start and for how long to run.
+If its settings are incorrect, your cooling may not run correctly.
+And if the batteries ran out in a programmable thermostat, it won’t be accessible at all.
+Run through this short checklist to confirm your thermostat is receiving power and operating properly:

 • Replace batteries if the screen is blank (programmable models)